 Differential Cost Definition

-Differential Costing is a technique of decision making in which the cost between various alternatives is compared and contrasted for the purpose of choosing between the most competing alternative.
-Differential cost is useful when you want to understand a) Whether to process the product further or not b) Whether to accept an additional order at a lower existing price or not
+Differential Cost is a technique of decision making in which the cost between various alternatives is compared and contrasted for the purpose of choosing between the most competing alternative.
+It is useful when you want to understand a) Whether to process the product further or not b) Whether to accept an additional order at a lower existing price or not

 It differs from the marginal cost in the sense that marginal cost includes labor, direct expenses, and variable overheads whereas differential cost includes both fixed and variable cost.